taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

 **Awesome-lists**
- * [awesome-llm-powered-agent](https://github.com/hyp1231/awesome-llm-powered-agent) - Awesome things about LLM-powered agents.
-Papers / Repos / Blogs / ...
- * [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store

-**Chatbots**
- * [catai](https://github.com/withcatai/catai) - UI for 🦙model .
-Run AI assistant locally ✨

-**Langchain**
- * [entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
-Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions

-**Openai**
- * [BestGPTs](https://github.com/agentops-ai/bestgpts) - Top ranked OpenAI GPTs
+ * [AiTreasureBox](https://github.com/superiorlu/aitreasurebox) - 🤖 Collect practical AI repos, tools, websites, papers and tutorials on AI. 实用的AI百宝箱 💎

+**Prompts**
+ * [gptstore-prompts](https://github.com/1003715231/gptstore-prompts) - Here are the Top 100 prompts on GPTStore, which we can use to learn and improve prompt engineering.

+**NLP**
+ * [hacker-news-digest](https://github.com/polyrabbit/hacker-news-digest) - :newspaper: Let ChatGPT Summarize Hacker News for You
+ * [openai-translator](https://github.com/lancemoe/openai-translator) - A translator that uses OpanAI.
+ * [llm-paper-daily](https://github.com/xianshang33/llm-paper-daily) - Daily updated LLM papers.        每日更新 LLM 相关的论文，欢迎订阅 👏   喜欢的话动动你的小手 🌟 一个

 **Others**
- * [gpt4v-browsing](https://github.com/unconv/gpt4v-browsing) - Web Scraping with GPT-4 Vision API and Puppeteer
- * [inke](https://github.com/yesmore/inke) - 📖 A WYSIWYG notebook with AI assisted writing and real-time collaboration.
-Support self hosting.  一个所见即所得的Markdown笔记本，支持AI辅助写作和多人协作，支持自部署，使用IndexedDB存储笔记。
- * [twitterbio](https://github.com/nutlope/twitterbio) - Generate your Twitter bio with Mixtral and GPT-3.5.
+ * [SeeAct](https://github.com/osu-nlp-group/seeact) - SeeAct is a system for generalist web agents that autonomously carry out tasks on any given website, with a focus on large multimodal models (LMMs) such as GPT-4V(ision).

-_Updated on January 21, 2024_ (A total of 1371 repositories listed.)
+_Updated on January 24, 2024_ (A total of 1377 repositories listed.)

 ## Table of contents